Case Studies

 You can do this by going to a site like Twitter and searching for #YourBrand.
 (Of course, replacing “YourBrand” with the name of your brand.)
 For example, I searched for #PhotoSlurp:

 As you can see, Flowbox has gotten mentions from people who didn’t tag us directly.
-While you may not find lot of interaction this way, it’s still worth taking a look.
+While you may not find a lot of interaction this way, it’s still worth taking a look.

 For more ways to find mentions of your brand, check out these five tools covered by Social Media Examiner.